credibleashu/log-parser/README.md

 # log-parser
-Log Parser written in python
+Log parser written in python to perform tasks mentioned in file Tasks.pdf.
+Used libraries like - numpy, pandas, matplotlib

+Place the logs to be parsed in file "Webaccess LOG.txt" in same directory as code.